Lindo family: Jamaica

 Among the Jewish residents who made their mark on Kingston’s development, the Lindo family were outstanding.

 When Alexandre Lindo arrived in Kingston in 1765, he rented a house on Port Royal Street, and by 1769 he had relocated to a rented house on Peter’s Lane.
 Alexandre had many children, seven with his first wife, Hannah, and after her death, sixteen with his second wife, Esther Salome.
 From early, Alexandre set up business on Princess Street, where over time, he acquired several properties.
 In 1788, he bought a row of houses on Port Royal Street leading to the harbour and established Lindo’s Wharf there.

-Lindos earned the bulk of his fortune through the trade in enslaved Africans.
-Between 1782 and 1805, Lindos served as a factor for the sale of at least forty-two thousand enslaved Africans in Jamaica and surrounding Caribbean colonies.
-In 1802, he lent French Forces 500,000 British pounds to help finance French efforts to re-enslave Haitians in the former French slave colony of Saint-Domingue.

 Per Stanley Mirvis' The Jews of Eighteenth-Century Jamaica: A Testamentary History of a Diaspora in Transition, Lindo "was perhaps the most notorious Jamaican Jewish slave trader, absentee planter, and moneylender at the end of the eighteenth century..."

 He owned multiple transatlantic vessels and traded in all types of merchandise.
 For example, one of his vessels, the Esther Lindo, described by Lloyd's Register as a constant trader on the London-Jamaica run, cleared Jamaica for London on May 28, 1790 laden with sugar, cotton, pimento, Nicaragua wood, coffee, ginger, rum, wine, silver, sweetmeats, tamarinds, balsam, copper, castor oil, and tortoise shell.
 He owned numerous properties including Greenwich Park (the first steam powered plantation in Jamaica) and Pleasant Hill, a large coffee plantation.
 Lindo was a successful businessman who bought and traded goods captured by the British Royal Navy.

-He supplied André Rigaud during the War of Knives and was close to a French jew who was executed while trying to spark a slave revolt in Jamaica in 1799.
+He supplied André Rigaud during the War of Knives and was close to a French Jew who was executed while trying to spark a slave revolt in Jamaica in 1799.
 He made large loans to the French Government during the Peace of Amiens, negotiated by Charles Leclerc, to finance the Saint-Domingue expedition.
 When Britain declared war on France, on May 18, 1803, ending the Peace of Amiens, Lindo attempted to draw a draft in Paris, but the debt was dishonoured and Lindo was threatened with arrest.

 His eldest son, Abraham Alexander Lindo, was put in charge of the family business in Jamaica and Alexandre moved to London, where he was involved in trading, banking and insurance.
 He leased part of Roehampton estate called Putney Spot from Benjamin Goldsmid while constructing a mansion in Finsbury Square.